What is one thing that every person in modern society has in common? A magnesium deficiency!!!! Cool, right? Not quite.

 Naturally we find magnesium in whole foods such as leafy greens and in dirt through the soles of our feet while walking on bare ground, but in modern society, we don’t stress eating too many leafy greens and many people barely spend time outside, especially not barefoot.
 Now of course, the whole toxins eliminating through our feet and absorbing nutrients through our feet thing is controversial, but plenty of experiments have shown positive results when absorbing magnesium topically, in terms of magnesium oil and epsom salt baths.
 Perhaps it doesn’t work for all substances, as this hilarious experiment The Chronicle Flask did with alcohol in 2013 shows, but it definitely shows results with magnesium.
 If you’re experiencing muscle pain especially, I urge you to sit in a hot epsom salt bath for at least twenty minutes and hopefully you’ll experience some sort of relief.

-If you suffer from headaches, I can’t recommend eating chocolate because of the usual sugar content and the fact that chocolate is a common migraine trigger (it’s definitely a trigger for me).
+If you suffer from headaches, I can’t recommend eating chocolate because of the usual sugar content and the fact that chocolate is a common migraine trigger (it’s definitely a trigger for me), but cacao is a better source.
 Try eating a smoothie of dark leafy greens such as kale, spinach, or swiss chard (or a mix!).
 Try drinking some organic peppermint or dandelion root tea, use peppermint essential oil (don’t get that stuff in your eyes), take a hot bath, drink a ton of water, take a nap, or simply take some magnesium supplements.
 Adding peppermint and ginger into your diet or lifestyle as well as eating spicy foods can also help chronic pain.

 When purchasing a magnesium supplement, make sure it’s a quality supplement.
 Even Whole Foods doesn’t stock quality supplements, so you may have to go to your local health food store or purchase online.
 It’s best to find a whole food supplement considering the isolated supplement won’t have the other necessary chemical bonds necessary for your body to process it as effectively, but the supplement will work nonetheless.